Would you be interested to get FREE answer key for Carbon Cycle Gizmo questions?

 Q.1.
 From Earth’s atmosphere, where can the carbon atom go next?

-Ans: Oceanic Co2, land plants, & exposed rock.
+Ans: Oceanic Co2, land plants(like trees and grass), & exposed rock.

 Q.2.
 Click on Land plants and read the description (at the bottom of the simulation).
 How did the carbon atom get from the atmosphere to a plant?